 The Historiques Triple Calendar 1942 is a stainless steel model and has an option for calendar indications that appear in a choice of burgundy or dark blue, on a two-tone silvered dial.
 The sunburst satin-finished center and the outer zone with Arabic numerals.
 The retail price is $19,500.

 The Historiques 1948 Triple Calendar pink gold model is available with a silvered opaline center dial and a sunburst satin-finished external area.
-A combination of applied Roman numerals and triangle-type hour-markers along with slim baton-type hands create an elegant appearance as good today as it was in the 1940s.
+A combination of applied Roman numerals and triangle-type hour-markers, along with slim baton-type hands, creates an elegant appearance as good today as it was in the 1940s.
 The calendar functions and moon disc come in a choice of burgundy or dark blue.
-The retail price is $35,000 and each of the two variants is limited to 200 pieces.
+The retail price is $35,000, and each of the two variants is limited to 200 pieces.